-For investors, that’s often the investment you sold at the worst possible time—usually right after a big market drop, and right before a big recovery.
-And for financial advisors, “the one that got away” is often the client they just couldn't talk out of such an investment decision.
+Investors often remember the investments they sold at the worst possible time — usually right after a big market drop, and right before a big recovery.
+For financial advisors, “the one that got away” is often the client they just couldn't talk out of that kind of impulsive decision.

 "The 2008-09 financial crisis seemed hopeless to a lot of people.
 We had a small number of clients who sold all or a portion of their portfolios after the worst of the decline already occurred," says Owen Murray, director of investments at Horizon Wealth Advisors in Lakewood Ranch, Florida.
 “In almost every case, they remained in cash for years, missing all of the recovery and a lot of the following bull market run."

-We get it.
 When the market has a bad week (or month), it's natural to feel scared.
-But acting on the panic—making emotional decisions during a market correction—is the biggest mistake investors can make.
+But acting on panic, making emotional decisions during a market correction, is one of the biggest mistakes investors can make.

 As Murray points out, those who panicked in 2009 regretted it in short order.
 Within a year, the S&P 500 had regained about 80 percent of its losses.

 Consider the “unluckiest investor in the world” worst-case scenario: Someone who bought $10,000 in an S&P 500 index fund the day before the 2008-2009 crash began, but stayed the course, would be holding an investment worth almost $18,000 today.
 Those who panicked and sold, and then stayed in cash during the crash would have only about $4,000.

 Talking clients out of panic is a big part of Murray's job.
 "We [humans] are hard wired to run from danger,” he explains.
 “This instinct has allowed us to survive as a species.